whiteblock/gossipsub-testing/README.md

 #### Random Scale-Free Network Topology (Barabasi-Albert or "B-A"):

 In 1999, Barabasi and Albert observed that the world wide web exhibited a scale-free nature and preferential attachment.
-Scale-free networks follow a power-law degree distribution, and preferential attachment describes the likelihood of a node connecting to nodes with high degrees of connectivity.
+Scale-free networks follow a power-law degree distribution, and preferential attachment describes the likelihood of a node connecting to nodes with high degrees (i.e., number of peer connections).
 Inspired by this Barabasi-Albert (B-A) model was created to generate random network topologies with both a power-law degree distribution and preferential attachment.
 As described by Albert-Barabasi in [[3]](#References) topology generation is "grown" starting with a small number *m<sub>0</sub>* of nodes.
 At each time step, a new node with *m &le; m<sub>0</sub>* edges that link the new node to *m* different nodes currently present in the network is created. ***m*** is the **B-A input degree parameter**.
 When choosing nodes, the probability *&Pi;* that a new node will connect to some node *i* depends on the degree *k<sub>i</sub>* of node *i* such that:

 <a align="center" href="https://www.codecogs.com/eqnedit.php?latex=\fn_jvn&space;\Pi(k_i)&space;=&space;\frac{k_{i}}{\sum_{j}&space;k_{j}}" target="_blank"><img src="https://latex.codecogs.com/png.latex?\fn_jvn&space;\Pi(k_i)&space;=&space;\frac{k_{i}}{\sum_{j}&space;k_{j}}" title="\Pi(k_i) = \frac{k_{i}}{\sum_{j} k_{j}}" /></a>